-During the recurring years of economic crisis within Mongolia, our focus has been on retaining stable tenants and working with them when they have short-term difficulties as we know how difficult it is to find tenants who are reliable, as we always want to avoid the costs associated with vacancy.
+During the recurring years of economic crisis within Mongolia, our focus has been on retaining stable tenants and working with them when they have short-term difficulties as we know how difficult it is to find tenants who are reliable and we always want to avoid the costs associated with vacancy.
 COVID-19 has added a new dimension to this struggle.
-We have selectively worked with many of our best tenants to keep occupancy high and achieve any revenue where we can, despite the fact that their businesses are also suffering.
+We selectively have worked with many of our best tenants to keep occupancy high and achieve any revenue where we can, despite the fact that their businesses are also suffering.
 While bad debt expense has been low thus far, we anticipate an increase in bad debt in future quarters.
-Unfortunately, during the first quarter, our revenues were greatly reduced while our expenses stayed roughly constant, hence our losses from operations increased substantially.
-We are focused on reducing expenses where possible, but there simply isn't much to cut.
-While we are hopeful that things recover over the next few months, April and May look rather similar to February and March in terms of revenue.
+Unfortunately, during the second quarter, our revenues were greatly reduced while our expenses stayed roughly constant, hence our losses from operations increased substantially.
+While we are hopeful that things recover over the next few months, unfortunately July's revenues look rather similar to run-rates during the second quarter.
 If there is an upside thus far, it is that most of our tenants are committed to continuing their current business operations and we hope that rental rates can return to prior levels at some point in the future.